vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 ### User impersonation protection
 ### What you can protect:
-With user impersonation protection, you can protect 350 internal and external users with key roles.
-Internally, these could be your CEO, CFO, and other senior executives.
-Externally, they could be council members or your board of directors.
+User impersonation protection allows you to secure up to 350 internal and external key users from impersonation attempts.
+Internally, this might include roles like the CEO, CFO, and other senior executives.
+Externally, it could cover individuals such as council members or board directors.

 > **NOTE:** User impersonation protection is not effective when there is a history of email communication between the sender and recipient.
 Detection of an impersonation attempt is only possible in cases where there is no prior email interaction between the sender and recipient.